 Length and grooming restrictions

 Even if mustaches and goatees are allowed, there are often length and grooming restrictions in place.
 Airlines may require pilots to keep their facial hair neatly trimmed and maintained.
-This ensures a professional appearance and avoids any potential distractions or hygiene concerns.

 It’s also common for airlines to have guidelines on the maximum length of facial hair, typically to ensure it doesn’t interfere with the proper fit of safety equipment.